• Skip to primary navigation

 If your toum comes out more like a sauce than a mayo, then that means that the emulsion is broken.
 You can solidify it by removing most of the garlic toum from the food processor.
 Then process a chopped cooked potato with a bit of that toum.
 Add a little toum at a time back into the potato/toum mixture while pulsing the food processor until incorporated into a thicker paste.

-• Enjoy it with chicken or lamb shawarma in a lettuce wrap.
+• Try it on chicken shawarma or lamb shawarma in a lettuce wrap

-• Add a dollop of toum on top of steak for dairy-free garlic butter.
+• Add a dollop of toum to steak for dairy-free garlic butter

 Store in the fridge

-Store in a sealed container (such as a jar) in the fridge for 2-4 months.
+Store in an airtight container (such as a jar) in the fridge for 2-4 months.

 Store in the freezer